ncsa/Delta_doc/docs/source/user_guide/software.rst

 - `conda (or miniconda) environments <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_

   Similar to venv but with more flexibility, see this `comparison table <https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html#virtual-environments>`_.
-See also the miniconda environment option: `anconda or miniconda <https://docs.anaconda.com/free/distro-or-miniconda/>`_.  pip and conda installs are local to the environment and the location defaults to ``$HOME/.conda``.
+See also the miniconda environment option: `anaconda or miniconda <https://docs.anaconda.com/free/distro-or-miniconda/>`_.  pip and conda installs are local to the environment and the location defaults to ``$HOME/.conda``.
 You can override the default location in ``$HOME`` by using the ``--prefix`` syntax: ``conda create --prefix /path/to/env``.

 - `pip3 <https://docs.python.org/3/installing/index.html>`_: ``pip3 install --user <python_package>`` (installs to ``$HOME/.local/`` unless you are using a venv or conda environment).